irsat000/CAI-Tools/README.md

 ###### Download as Tavern chat
 It downloads the conversation in Tavern chat format.
 You can continue the conversation in Tavern with it.
 ###### Download as example chat
-This turns the conversation into example chat/definition format so you can use it in CAI and Pygmalion AI.
+This turns the conversation into example chat/definition format so you can use it in CAI and other AI chat platforms.
 It downloads a .txt file, which is a text document.
-All you need to do is copy pasting the content.
+All you need to do is copy paste the content.

 ### History Page
 ###### Download to read offline